“When we have a good balance between thinking and feeling, our actions and lives are always the richer for it.” – Yo Yo Ma

 1. Ground down and lift up.
 Feel yourself stretching in two directions – engage as you lengthen!
 Breathe!

 2. Balance is not a rigid state!
 Stay in the moment and allow yourself to make many small adjustments according to the needs that arise.
-Be aware of the two seemingly opposed states that you are balancing (the left and right hemispheres of the brain, for example), and continually “check in” with each of them, until you can remain aware of them both at the same time.
+Be aware of the two seemingly opposed states that you are balancing (left and right, front and back, or up and down, for example), and continually “check in” with each of them, until you can remain aware of them both at the same time.
 This may take many days, or months, of practice, so be patient with yourself.

 3. Focus internally.
 So often we are too extroverted in our modern culture.
 To balance that out, bring the focus inwards, at least at first, and take time to check in with how you’re doing and what’s really true for you.